MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-desktop-app-maui-sign-in-sign-out.md

 # Tutorial: Sign in users in .NET MAUI app using a customer tenant

-This tutorial is the final part of a series that demonstrates building a how to add sign-in and sign-out code in .NET multiplatform App UI (.NET MAUI) shell and run the app on the Windows platform.
+This tutorial is the final part of a series that demonstrates building a how to add sign-in and sign-out code in .NET Multi-platform App UI (.NET MAUI) shell and run the app on the Windows platform.
 In [Part 2 of this series](./tutorial-desktop-app-maui-sign-in-prepare-app.md), you created a .NET MAUI shell app, added MSAL SDK support via MSAL helper classes, installed required libraries, and included an image resource.
-This final step demonstrates how to add sign-in and sign-out code in .NET multiplatform App UI (.NET MAUI) shell and run the app on the Windows platform.
+This final step demonstrates how to add sign-in and sign-out code in .NET MAUI shell and run the app on the Windows platform.

 In this tutorial, you learn how to: